To the Stars (novel)

 To the Stars is a science fiction novel by American writer L. Ron Hubbard.
 The novel's story is set in a dystopian future, and chronicles the experiences of protagonist Alan Corday aboard a starship called the Hound of Heaven as he copes with the travails of time dilation from traveling at near light speed.
-Corday is kidnapped by the ship's captain and forced to become a member of their crew, and when he next returns to Earth his fiancee has aged and barely remembers him.
+Corday is kidnapped by the ship's captain and forced to become a member of their crew, and when he next returns to Earth his fiancée has aged and barely remembers him.
 He becomes accustomed to life aboard the ship, and when the captain dies Corday assumes command.